Kenya-West/ansible-my/README.md

 ## 🚀 Quick Start

+> [!NOTE]
-      ℹ️ This project is aimed to work on Linux.
+> This project is aimed to work on Linux.
 For the sake of simplicity, it is assumed that distributive is Ubuntu 24.04+.

 ### Prerequisites